Nepsha1986/gift/src/content/gifts/en-us/on-dash-camera.md

 ---
-title: On-Dash Camera
+title: "On-Dash Camera"
-description: Capture every journey with a reliable on-dash camera for safety and peace of mind.
+description: "A Practical Gift for an Active Woman Behind the Wheel"
-date: '2023-09-18'
+date: "2023-09-18"
-thumbnail: ../../img/gifts/on_dash_camera.jpeg
+thumbnail: "../../img/gifts/on_dash_camera.jpeg"
 category: "for-women"
 ---
 Looking for a gift that promotes safety, security, and unforgettable road trip memories?
 An on-dash camera is the perfect choice!
 Whether you're shopping for a frequent traveler, a new driver, or someone who simply values peace of mind on the road, an on-dash camera offers an extra layer of protection.